 (1) In this regulation —

-“NSCV Part D” means Part D of the National Standard for Commercial Vessels published by the National Marine Safety Committee in April 2005.
+NSCV Part D means Part D of the National Standard for Commercial Vessels published by the National Marine Safety Committee in April 2005.

 (1a) A certificate of competency that has been held for more than 5 years is not a valid certificate of competency for sea service on a trading ship at a particular time unless the chief executive officer has revalidated the certificate within the period of 5 years immediately preceding that time.